The word “massage” alone can make you close your eyes, take a deep breath, and sigh with remembered pleasures.

 We hope you found this article helpful.
 If so, please feel free to share this information with friends, family, or co-workers via email or social media sites.

 Are you interested in learning more about how chiropractic massage can help you to heal and change your life forever?
-If you are typing “chiropractic massage near me” right now, look no further than Better Health Chiropractic and Rehab.
+If you are typing “chiropractic massage near me” right now, look no further than Better Health Chiropractic and Physical Rehab.
 We have some of the most skilled massage therapists in Anchorage, Wasilla, and Juneau.
 Our chiropractors are world class experts when it comes to discovering and treating the root of your problem.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.